 Thailand is a beautiful country.
 Her tropical weather and rich culture act as natural magnets for those who dwell in the far-side of the world.
-A big chunk of Thailand’s revenues are obtained from the tourism industry, making her the tourism hub of the far-east.
-What if you live on a different country and would want to have a vacation in Thailand?
-For sure, it wont be as easy as going for a walk in a park, roam around, and get off the place after.
+A big chunk of Thailand’s revenues is obtained from the tourism industry, making her the tourism hub of the far-east.
+What if you live in a different country and would want to have a vacation in Thailand?
+For sure, it won’t be as easy as going for a walk in a park, roam around, and get off the place after.
 There are guidelines to be followed and documents to be prepared before you board the plane bound for the “land of smiles”.

-When you visit Thailand for the purpose of leisure, sight-seeing and personal enlightenment, you are a tourist.
+When you visit Thailand for the purpose of leisure, sight-seeing, and personal enlightenment, you are a tourist.
 A tourist is not allowed to work or conduct business in Thailand.
 A tourist needs a tourist visa so you can stay in Thailand for a period of 15 or 30 days while doing her own explorations and excursions in the kingdom.

 Don’t forget that consular officers reserve the rights to request for additional documents when they deemed it necessary, so it is advisable that you present yourself when you are in a good shape and state, together with your papers and documents.

 The validity of a tourist visa ranges from 3 months to 6 months, depending on the number of entries you make across the land border, or from the airport.
-If you arrived on Thailand through an international airport, you will be stamped a 30 or 60-day permission of stay depending whether your country made a bilateral agreement on visa exemption with Thailand.
+If you arrived on Thailand through an international airport, you will be stamped a 30 or 60-day permission of stay depending on whether your country made a bilateral agreement on visa exemption with Thailand.

 If you enter Thailand via land border, you will be stamped a 15-day permission of stay as a tourist in the immigration post, after which you will have to exit the country again on or before the expiration of your permission of stay.
 However, the tourist visa can also be extended if you wish or need to stay longer in Thailand.
 You will have to file an application for an extension of stay at the Office of Immigration Bureau located at Soi Suan Plu, off South Sathorn Road, Bangkok 10120 , Tel (662) 287-3101-10.
 Bear in mind that the success for an extension of stay is solely at the discretion of the immigration officer attending on your application.